Affiliate links on Android Authority may earn us a commission. Learn more.

 Android brands like Xiaomi, OPPO, and Samsung have already joined the Make in India initiative through a combination of in-house and third-party manufacturing facilities.
 Some examples of the latter include Bharat FIH and Dixon Technologies, which assemble Xiaomi and Samsung smartphones.

 Given these success stories, it’s no surprise that Apple aims to follow suit.
-It also helps that its biggest partner, Hon Hai Technology Group (Foxconn), already has a strong presence in India.
+It also helps that its biggest partner Foxconn already has a strong presence in India.
 The aforementioned Bharat FIH is a subsidiary of Hon Hai Technology Group (Foxconn) Technology Group.
+The latter is also reportedly considering another half-billion-dollar investment to build new factories in the country.

 The Indian government offers smartphone makers various financial incentives to set up domestic factories.